 Are Manelyk González and Alicia Machado no longer friends?

-But in social networks the question has arisen about this friendship, and if Manelyk González and Alicia Machado are not as close as they were seen in the Telemundo show, so much so that the specialized channels in the television program have dedicated videos on this topic.
+But in social networks the question has arisen about this friendship, and if Manelyk González and Alicia Machado are not as close as they were seen on the Telemundo show, it has been so much that the specialized channels in the television program have dedicated videos on this topic.

 A clear example is the YouTube channel JacoJR, who published a video referring precisely to this, where they would detail that contrary to what has been speculated on social networks, Alicia Machado and Manelyk González are friends, but they are two women in stages. different from their lives.